AdobeDocs/experience-manager-learn.en/help/assets/deployment/multitenancy-concurrent-article-understand.md

 ## Managing Deployment Scope&nbsp {#managing-deployment-scope}

-As different teams deploy their code to the same repository, it is important that they do not overwrite each other’s changes.
+As different teams deploy their code to the same repository, it is important that they do not overwrite each other's changes.
 AEM has a mechanism to control this when deploying content packages, the filter. xml file.
-It is important that there is no overlap between filter.  xml files, otherwise one team’s deployment could potentially erase another team’s previous deployment.
+It is important that there is no overlap between filter.  xml files, otherwise one team's deployment could potentially erase another team's previous deployment.
 To illustrate this point, see the following examples of well-crafted vs. problematic filter files:

 /apps/my-company vs. /apps/my-company/my-site